 About the Virtual Tasting

-Rachael Martin, the vintner and co-owner of Oceano Wines, will join John Sporing, the founder of A Life Well Drunk for a virtual tasting on May 21st, 2020.
+Rachael Martin, the vintner and co-owner of Oceano Wines, joined John Sporing, the founder of A Life Well Drunk for a virtual tasting on May 21st, 2020.

-In our conversation with Rachel, we will be guided through three of her wines:
+In our conversation with Rachel, we were guided through three of her wines:

 - Oceano Chardonnay 2017